plexescor/FocusFlow/(COOL) Lithium.md

 * **SDL2 GUI foundation** – lightweight, fast, ready for visualizations.
 * **Minimalism** – nothing extra, nothing unnecessary, nothing that wastes CPU cycles or RAM.

-FocusFlow respects your intelligence, your privacy, and your time.
+ViraChrono respects your intelligence, your privacy, and your time.

 ---